UNICEFECAR/USupport-entry-bundle/docs/ui-usage-manuals/mobile.md

 Note:

-* Translations are supported as well.
+- Translations are supported as well.
 When changing the language, the clients will be presented with the translated version of the articles.
 In case some of the articles do not have a translated version for a specific language, then it will not be shown under the selected language.

 ### 7. Access the SOS Center

 Step 1: Login to the Mobile application.

-Step 2: Select the “SOS Center” button on the bottom right corner from any screen within the USupport mobile applicaiton.
+Step 2: Select the “SOS Center” button on the bottom right corner from any screen within the uSupport mobile applicaiton.

 <figure><img src="../.gitbook/assets/image (158).png" alt=""><figcaption><p>Figure 25: SOS Centers Screen</p></figcaption></figure>